collindching/Data-Science-Journey/README.md

 [This book](https://christophm.github.io/interpretable-ml-book/) will be my reference for interpretable machine learning.

+I'll also be working through _Hands-On ML with Scikit-Learn & Tensorflow_.

 I also want to strenghten my SQL and data visualization skills since these are key skills for data analysts.
 To that end, I'll be working through SQLZoo.net, _The Business Intelligence Analyst Course 2019_, and _Data Visualization and Communication with Tableau_.

-Lastly, because it's basically a biblical text in the data science and ML community, I'll also be working through _Hands-On ML with Scikit-Learn & Tensorflow_.

 ### Measurable goals for 2020